Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I ordered a new 108-130uF starting capacitor and swapped out the old one.
 Unfortunately, my compressor is still having the same issue of running for 15 seconds and then tripping the overload.
 The unit is still reading in the high 16 amps and I am still getting an amperage read on the ground with the new capacitor.
 I assume that probably means the motor is shot and I should consider replacing it or the whole unit.

 Simply look on the head of the motor, and you will see a screw-in valve with a nipple on it. seems to be a compression release to prevent hydro locking.
-Unscrew it and turn on the compressor. it will leak out from here. however, if it keeps running without shut down, there is your problem.
+Unscrew it and turn on the compressor. it will leak out from here. however, if it keeps running without shutting down, there is your problem.
 I have the same model and as of this day cannot seem to find a replacement part for it. just adding my 2 cents in. thanks.

 I beg to differ.